CEO vows to turn RIM into "lean, mean machine"

 But Thorsten Heins, presiding over his first annual meeting since taking the helm, offered little to disgruntled shareholders beyond his faith in the power of the BlackBerry 10 line to reverse RIM's fortunes.
 Its battered stock fell another 5 percent after he spoke.

-After a year that wiped out nearly 80 percent of RIM's value, Heins acknowledged the frustration of shareholders with his decision to delay the launch of the new phones until after the crucial holiday shopping season.
+After a year that wiped out nearly 80 percent of RIM's value , Heins a acknowledged the frustration of shareholders with his decision to delay the launch of the new phones until after the crucial holiday shopping season.

 "I am not satisfied with the performance of the company over the past year," Heins told the mostly subdued audience.
 "Many of you are frustrated with the time it has taken us to make our way through the transition."